h1dr0nn/GameDesignEditorTools/README.md

 ## Changelog

 ### Version 1.1.0 (2025-12-02)
+- Added a new feature: ImageAIUpscaleModule (Upscale Image), powered by `xinntao/Real-ESRGAN`.
-- Updated Image Utility Tool components (TextureExporter, RealESRGAN utilities, ImageAIUpscaleModule, ImageUtilityTool)
+- Added supporting features: TextureExporter updates, RealESRGAN utility improvements, and Image Utility Tool enhancements.
-- Improved code organization and consistency across the package
+- Enhanced code structure and improved overall consistency across the package.

 ## Contributing
 Please open pull requests or issues for contributions and bug reports.
 Keep the Unity Package structure intact and follow the project's coding standards.